Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 BUG: Save game, select soldier, kill game, load save - soldiers are selected?!

-Fix drop animation

-Problem: Can't designate precision drop tiles when throwing the flare at max range can't designate precision drop tiles on top of the evac zone

 add one turn minimum delay after selecting soldiers so you don't get instant reinforcements with paratrooper sodleirs'

 make a uiscreen for selecting which soldiers will remain in skyranger upon deployment